isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 <p>In a feature for <em><a href="https://physicsworld.com/a/light-fever-bringing-disco-to-astronomy/" rel="noopener nofollow" target="_blank">Physics World</a> </em>written
-by Laura Hiscott, researcher Robert Cumming explains that he got the idea for the paper after hanging up a disco ball for a New Year's Eve party, watching the ball's illuminations, and realising that <a href="https://physicsworld.com/a/light-fever-bringing-disco-to-astronomy/" rel="noopener nofollow" target="_blank">"each bright patch on the walls was an image of the Sun."</a>
+by Laura Hiscott, researcher Robert Cumming explains that he got the idea for the paper after hanging up a disco ball for a New Year's Eve party, watching the light reflect off the disco ball, and realising that <a href="https://physicsworld.com/a/light-fever-bringing-disco-to-astronomy/" rel="noopener nofollow" target="_blank">"each bright patch on the walls was an image of the Sun."</a>
 </p>
-<p>The deceptively simple object of the disco ball helps show us how science
+<p>The deceptively simple object of the disco ball helps illustrate how science
 and art make our world merry and bright.
 As we reflect on the end of the year, here's to wishing you a sci-sational, shiny start to 2025!</p>
 <p><strong><em>Written by Jamie Uy</em></strong>